wso2-extensions/identity-verification-onfido/docs/config.md

 `<Base URL>/idv/onfido/v1/<idvp_id>/verify`

-You can find this URL in the console under the settings tab corresponding to the Onfido IDVP you created.
+You can find this URL in the console under the **Settings** tab corresponding to the Onfido connector you created.
 By configuring this endpoint, WSO2 Identity Server will automatically update the verification status of users based on the notifications received from Onfido.

 **Note:**
 - Webhook configuration is mandatory, as the verification status of the user claims won't be updated unless it is configured.
 - Additionally, ensure that the workflow is configured to output the data comparison breakdown results.
 For more details, refer to the [Onfido Workflow Setup Guide](onfido-setup-guide.md).